Kennedy Expressway: Impact

 The creation of the Kennedy Expressway displaced "3,306 families and 480 single people".
 Unlike other expressways on the south and west side of Chicago, areas around the Kennedy maintained much of their density despite the displacement caused by its construction.

 The Kennedy Expressway bisected the Avondale neighborhood of Chicago.
 Avondale residents view the Kennedy's underpasses' unwelcoming conditions as creating a barrier between the two halves of the neighborhood.
 Residents also complain about traffic congestion and dangerous speeds near the expressway's onramps.
 A large portion of Avondale Park was destroyed to make way for the Kennedy Expressway, greatly decreasing its size from 5 acres to just over 1 acre.
 This contributed to Avondale becoming a "park poor" neighborhood.

 Areas around the Kennedy Expressway are hotspots for air pollution, especially in the Avondale and Irving Park neighborhoods of Chicago.
 Residents in these neighborhoods face significant exposure to fine particulate matter (PM2.5), a type of air pollution comprising tiny particles that can penetrate deep into the lungs.
 PM2.5 poses severe health risks such as heart and lung diseases, asthma, and premature death.
 PM2.5 is considered the largest environmental contributor to mortality, with approximately 5% of premature deaths in Chicago attributed to this pollution.

 Features

-The Blue Line operates in the median of the Kennedy Expressway for about 10 mi from O'Hare International Airport to just south of Addison Street.
+The CTA Blue Line operates in the median of the Kennedy Expressway for about 10 mi from O'Hare International Airport to just northwest of Kimball Avenue.
 The first section, an extension from Logan Square to Jefferson Park, opened in 1970.
 The second section opened between Jefferson Park and River Road (now Rosemont) in February 1983.
 The third and final section between River Road and O’Hare was opened in September 1984.